bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 - Quote management
 - Invoice & payment management

-## B3 integration with BigCommerce
+## Installing B3

 B3 comes pre-installed with your theme if you purchase the B2B Edition of BigCommerce.
 If you purchased B3 separately for an existing BigCommerce plan, you can install the B3 app from the BigCommerce App Marketplace and manually integrate it with your BigCommerce theme.

-The B3 admin panel is seamlessly loaded as an iFrame accessible from the My Apps section of your store's dashboard.
+The B3 admin panel is accessible from the My Apps section of your store's dashboard.
 The client-facing portions of the app are loaded dynamically with JavaScript.

 ## Customizing B3